Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 Middle axillary

-In pronounced hypersthenics, the lower edge may be one rib higher, and in asthenics, one rib lower.
+In severe hypersthenics, the lower edge may be one rib higher, and in asthenics – one rib lower.

-The mobility of the lower pulmonary margin is determined by the method of percussion along each topographic line, always on inhalation and exhalation.
-At the beginning, the lower border of the lung is determined with calm, breathing, then they ask the patient to take a deep breath and, while holding the breath, percussion further until the percussion sound becomes dull.
-Then they ask the patient to exhale completely and also percussion from top to bottom until the sound becomes dull.
-The distance between the boundaries of the resulting dullness on inhalation and exhalation corresponds to the mobility of the pulmonary margin.
-On the axillary lines, it is 6 - 8 cm.
-When assessing the mobility of the lower edges of the lungs, it is important to pay attention not only to their size, but also to symmetry.
-Asymmetry is observed in unilateral inflammatory processes (pneumonia, pleurisy, in the presence of adhesions), and bilateral decrease is characteristic of pulmonary emphysema,
+The mobility of the lower pulmonary edge is determined by percussion along each topographic line, always during inhalation and exhalation.
+First, the lower border of the lung is determined during quiet breathing, then the patient is asked to take a deep breath and, while holding his breath, he percusses further until the percussion sound becomes dull.
+Then the patient is asked to exhale completely and is also percussed from top to bottom until the sound becomes dull.
+The distance between the boundaries of the resulting dullness on inhalation and exhalation corresponds to the mobility of the pulmonary edge.
+Along the axillary lines, it is 6–8 cm.
+When assessing the mobility of the lower edges of the lungs, it is important to pay attention not only to their size, but also to their symmetry.
+Asymmetry is observed in unilateral inflammatory processes (pneumonia, pleurisy, in the presence of adhesions), and a bilateral decrease is characteristic of pulmonary emphysema,

-Comparative lung percussion is performed sequentially along the anterior, lateral and posterior surfaces of the lungs.
-When performing comparative percussion, the following conditions should be observed:
+Comparative percussion of the lungs is carried out sequentially along the anterior, lateral and posterior surfaces of the lungs.
+When conducting comparative percussion, the following conditions must be observed:

 a) perform percussion in strictly symmetrical areas;

-b) observe the identity of the conditions, meaning the position of the finger-pessimeter, pressure on the chest wall and the force of percussion strikes.
-Percussion of medium strength is usually used, but when identifying a focus located in the depths of the lung, they use strong percussion blows.
+b) observe the identical conditions, meaning the position of the pessimeter finger, pressure on chest wall and the strength of percussion blows.
+Percussion of medium strength is usually used, but when identifying a focus located deep in the lung, strong percussion blows are used.

-On the lateral surfaces, comparative percussion is performed along the anterior, middle and posterior axillary lines, with the patient's arms raised.
-When percussion of the posterior surface of the lungs, the patient is offered to cross his arms on the chest, while the shoulder blades diverge and the interscapular space increases.
-First, the suprascapular space is percussed (the finger-pessimeter is placed parallel to the spine of the scapula).
-Then the interscapular space is sequentially percussed (the finger-pessimeter is placed parallel to the spine).
-In the subscapularis, percussion is performed first paravertebrally, and then along the scapular lines, placing the plessimeter finger parallel to the ribs.
+On the lateral surfaces, comparative percussion is carried out along the anterior, middle and posterior axillary lines, with the patient’s arms raised.
+When percussing the posterior surface of the lungs, the patient is asked to cross his arms over his chest, while the shoulder blades diverge and the interscapular space increases.
+First, the suprascapular space is percussed (the plessimeter finger is placed parallel to the spine of the scapula).
+Then the interscapular space is sequentially percussed (the pessimeter finger is placed parallel to the spine).
+IN subscapular region percussion first paravertebral, and then along the scapular lines, placing the plessimeter finger parallel to the ribs.

-Normally, with comparative percussion, clear lung sound, basically the same in the symmetrical areas of the chest, although it should be remembered that the percussion sound on the right is determined more muffled than on the left, since the apex of the right lung is located below the left and the muscles of the shoulder girdle in most patients on the right are more developed than on the left and partially suppress the sound.
+Normally, with comparative percussion, it is reproduced clear lung sound basically the same in symmetrical areas of the chest, although it should be remembered that on the right the percussion sound is more muffled than on the left, since the apex of the right lung is located below the left and the muscles of the shoulder girdle in most patients on the right are more developed than on the left and partially dampen the sound.

-A dull or dull pulmonary sound is observed with a decrease in the airiness of the lung (infiltration of the lung tissue), accumulation of fluid in the pleural cavity, with a collapse of the lung (atelectasis), in the presence of a cavity filled with liquid contents in the lung.
+A dull or dull pulmonary sound is observed when the airiness of the lung decreases (infiltration of lung tissue), the accumulation of fluid in the pleural cavity, when the lung collapses (atelectasis), or when there is a cavity in the lung filled with liquid contents.

-Tympanic percussion sound is determined with an increase in the airiness of the lung tissue (acute and chronic emphysema), which is observed in various cavity formations: a cavity, an abscess, as well as air accumulation in the pleural cavity (pneumothorax).
+Tympanic percussion sound is determined by increased airiness of the lung tissue (acute and chronic emphysema), which is observed in various cavity formations: cavity, abscess, as well as accumulation of air in the pleural cavity (pneumothorax).

-Determining the boundaries of the lungs is of great importance for the diagnosis of many pathological conditions.
-The ability to detect percussion displacement of the chest organs in one direction or another allows already at the stage of examining the patient without the use of additional research methods (in particular, X-ray) to suspect the presence of a certain disease.
+Determining the boundaries of the lungs has great importance for the diagnosis of many pathological conditions.
+The ability to percussion detect displacement of the chest organs in one direction or another allows one to suspect the presence of a certain disease already at the stage of examining the patient without the use of additional research methods (in particular, x-ray).

-Of course, you can use instrumental diagnostic methods, take an X-ray and evaluate how the lungs are located relative to the bony frame of the chest.
-However, it is best to do this without exposing the patient to radiation.
+Of course you can use instrumental methods diagnostics, make X-ray and use it to evaluate how the lungs are located relative to the bone frame of the chest.
+However, this is best done without exposing the patient to radiation.

-Determination of the boundaries of the lungs at the stage of examination is carried out by the method of topographic percussion.
+Determination of the boundaries of the lungs at the examination stage is carried out using the method topographic percussion.
 What it is?
-Percussion is a study based on the identification of sounds that occur when tapping on the surface of the human body.
-The sound changes depending on which area is being explored.
-Over the parenchymal organs (liver) or muscles, it turns out to be deaf, over the hollow organs (intestines) - tympanic, and over the lungs filled with air it acquires a special sound (pulmonary percussion sound).
+Percussion is a study that is based on identifying the sounds that arise when tapping on the surface of the human body.
+The sound changes depending on the area in which the research takes place.
+Over parenchymal organs (liver) or muscles it becomes dull, over hollow organs (intestines) it becomes tympanic, and over air-filled lungs it acquires a special sound (pulmonary percussion sound).

-This study is carried out as follows.
-One hand is placed with the palm on the study area, two or one fingers of the second hand strike the middle finger of the first (pessimeter), like a hammer on an anvil.
-As a result, you can hear one of the percussion sound options mentioned above.
-Percussion is comparative (sound is assessed in symmetrical areas of the chest) and topographic.
-The latter is just intended to determine the boundaries of the lungs.
+Performed this study in the following way.
+One hand is placed with the palm on the area of study, two or one fingers of the second hand hit the middle finger of the first (plesimeter), like a hammer on an anvil.
+As a result, you can hear one of the variants of percussion sound, which were already mentioned above.
+Percussion can be comparative (sound is assessed in symmetrical areas of the chest) and topographic.
+The latter is precisely intended to determine the boundaries of the lungs.

-The finger-plessimeter is set at the point from which the study begins (for example, when determining the upper border of the lung along the anterior surface, it begins above the middle part of the clavicle), and then moves to the point where this measurement should approximately end.
-The limit is defined in the area where the pulmonary percussion sound becomes dull.
+The pessimeter finger is installed at the point from which the study begins (for example, when determining the upper border of the lung along the anterior surface, it begins above the middle part of the clavicle), and then moves to the point where approximately this measurement should end.
+The limit is determined in the area where the pulmonary percussion sound becomes dull.

-For the convenience of research, the finger plessimeter should lie parallel to the desired boundary.
-The offset step is approximately 1 cm.
-Topographic percussion, in contrast to comparative percussion, is performed by gentle (quiet) tapping.
+For ease of research, the pessimeter finger should lie parallel to the desired boundary.
+The displacement step is approximately 1 cm.
+Topographic percussion, unlike comparative, is performed by gentle (quiet) tapping.

 Upper limit

-The position of the apex of the lungs is assessed both anteriorly and posteriorly.
+The position of the apexes of the lungs is assessed both anteriorly and posteriorly.
 On the front surface of the chest, the clavicle serves as a reference point, on the back - the seventh cervical vertebra (it has a long spinous process, by which it can be easily distinguished from other vertebrae).
-The upper boundaries of the lungs are located normally as follows:
+The upper boundaries of the lungs are normally located as follows:

-• In front, above the level of the clavicle by 30-40 mm.
+• In front, 30-40 mm above the level of the collarbone.

-• Behind, usually at the same level as the seventh cervical vertebra.
+• Posteriorly, usually at the same level as the seventh cervical vertebra.

-• In front, the pessimeter finger is placed above the collarbone (approximately in the projection of its middle), and then moves up and towards the inside until the percussion sound becomes dull.
+• In front, the pessimeter finger is placed above the collarbone (approximately in the projection of its middle), and then moves upward and towards the inside until the percussion sound becomes dull.

-• From the back, the study starts from the middle of the spine of the scapula, and then the plessimeter finger moves up so as to be on the side of the seventh cervical vertebra.
+• From the back, the examination begins from the middle of the spine of the scapula, and then the plessimeter finger moves upward so as to be on the side of the seventh cervical vertebra.
 Percussion is performed until a dull sound appears.

-• Displacement of the upper boundaries of the lungs
+• Displacement of the upper borders of the lungs

-The upward displacement of the boundaries occurs due to excessive airiness of the lung tissue.
-This condition is characteristic of emphysema, a disease in which the walls of the alveoli are overstretched, and in some cases, their destruction with the formation of cavities (bulls).
-Changes in the lungs with emphysema are irreversible, the alveoli swell, the ability to subside, the elasticity is lost, and sharply decreases.
-The boundaries of the human lungs (in this case, the apex limits) can shift downward.
-This is due to a decrease in the airiness of the lung tissue, a condition that is a sign of inflammation or its consequences (proliferation of connective tissue and shrinkage of the lung).
-The boundaries of the lungs (upper), located below the normal level, are a diagnostic sign of pathologies such as tuberculosis, pneumonia, pneumosclerosis.
+An upward shift of the boundaries occurs due to excessive airiness of the lung tissue.
+This condition is characteristic of emphysema, a disease in which the walls of the alveoli are overstretched, and in some cases, their destruction with the formation of cavities (bullas).
+Changes in the lungs with emphysema are irreversible, the alveoli are swollen, the ability to collapse is lost, elasticity is sharply reduced.
+Boundaries of the human lungs (in in this case limits of the apex) can move downwards.
+This is due to a decrease in the airiness of the lung tissue, a condition that is a sign of inflammation or its consequences (proliferation connective tissue and shrinkage of the lung).
+Borders of the lungs (upper), located below normal level, – diagnostic sign pathologies such as tuberculosis, pneumonia, pneumosclerosis.

 Bottom line

 To measure it, you need to know the main topographic lines of the chest.
-The method is based on moving the hands of the researcher with the indicated lines from top to bottom until the percussion pulmonary sound changes to dull.
+The method is based on moving the researcher's hands along the indicated lines from top to bottom until the percussion pulmonary sound changes to dull.
 You should also know that the anterior border of the left lung is not symmetrical to the right due to the presence of a pocket for the heart.

-Anteriorly, the lower borders of the lungs are determined along a line running along the lateral surface of the sternum, as well as along a line descending from the middle of the clavicle.
-On the side, important landmarks are the three axillary lines - anterior, middle and posterior, which start from the anterior edge, center and posterior edge of the axillary cavity, respectively.
-Behind, the edge of the lungs is defined in relation to a line that descends from the angle of the scapula and a line located on the side of the spine.
+In front, the lower borders of the lungs are determined by a line running along the lateral surface of the sternum, as well as along a line going down from the middle of the clavicle.
+From the side, important landmarks are the three axillary lines - anterior, middle and posterior, which start from the anterior edge, center and posterior edge armpit respectively.
+The posterior edge of the lungs is defined relative to a line that descends from the angle of the scapula and a line located on the side of the spine.

 Displacement of the lower borders of the lungs

-It should be noted that during respiration, the volume of this organ changes.
-Therefore, the lower boundaries of the lungs are normally displaced 20-40 mm up and down.
-A persistent change in the position of the border indicates a pathological process in the chest or abdominal cavity.
+It should be noted that during breathing the volume of this organ changes.
+Therefore, the lower borders of the lungs normally shift 20-40 mm up and down.
+A persistent change in the position of the border indicates pathological process in the chest or abdominal cavity.

-The lungs become excessively enlarged with emphysema, which leads to a bilateral downward displacement of the borders.
-Hypotension of the diaphragm and pronounced prolapse of the abdominal organs can be other reasons.
-The lower border shifts downward from one side in the case of compensatory expansion of a healthy lung, when the second is in a collapsed state as a result, for example, of total pneumothorax, hydrothorax, etc.
+The lungs become excessively enlarged with emphysema, which leads to a bilateral downward displacement of the boundaries.
+Other causes may be hypotension of the diaphragm and severe prolapse of the abdominal organs.
+The lower border shifts down from one side in the case of compensatory expansion of a healthy lung, when the second is in a collapsed state as a result, for example, of total pneumothorax, hydrothorax, etc.

-Upward, the boundaries of the lungs move usually due to the wrinkling of the latter (pneumosclerosis), the collapse of the lobe as a result of bronchial obstruction, the accumulation of exudate in the pleural cavity (as a result of which the lung collapses and shrinks to the root).
-Pathological conditions in the abdominal cavity are also capable of displacing the pulmonary borders upward: for example, the accumulation of fluid (ascites) or air (with perforation of a hollow organ).
+The borders of the lungs usually move upward due to wrinkling of the latter (pneumosclerosis), collapse of the lobe as a result of bronchial obstruction, and accumulation of exudate in the pleural cavity (as a result of which the lung collapses and is pressed towards the root).
+Pathological conditions in the abdominal cavity can also shift the pulmonary boundaries upward: for example, accumulation of fluid (ascites) or air (with perforation of a hollow organ).

 Field of study